EriCongMa/AI_Collections/README.md

 # Share And Love!
-AI collections
+AI Collections

-This repository is constructed to collect interesting resource in artificial intelligence area.
+This repository is constructed to collect interesting resource in Artificial Intelligence area.
+Due to the limitation of authors' time, there might be unseasonal update.
+We welcome anyone who wants to build this collections together and open it to everyone.

-> Acknowledgement: This repository is just a collection and we have to express our appreciation to many nice open-resource provider and SFFAI-AIKT.
-We tried our best to add the details of the original links, if there is any missing links, please feel free to email me.
+> Acknowledgement: This repository is just a collection and we have to express our appreciation to many nice open-resource providers and SFFAI-AIKT.
+We tried our best to add the details of original links.
+If there is any missing links, please feel free to email me.
 Thanks for your kind suggestion!

 [Contact Eric](mailto:cong.ma@nlpr.ia.ac.cn)